aws/aws-cdk-go/awsec2alpha/README.md

 `SubnetV2` is a re-write of the [`ec2.Subnet`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ec2.Subnet.html) construct.
 This new construct can be used to add subnets to a `VpcV2` instance:
+Note: When defining a subnet with `SubnetV2`, CDK automatically creates a new route table, unless a route table is explicitly provided as an input to the construct.

 ```go
 stack := awscdk.Newstack()